 My table is a weathered wood color, so I covered it with a white tablecloth so the black and white place settings would really show up.

-Next, I added black felt spider web placemats I bought last year.
-You can still get them here.
+Next, I added black felt spider web placemats.

-On top of my plate, I used a large white linen napkin and I gathered it in the center and tied with a narrow black/white striped ribbon.
+On top of my plate, I used a large white linen napkin and I gathered it in the center and tied with a black and white striped ribbon.

 I found these cute little brooms in a package of three at the Dollar Tree for $1 per package.

-To make the tags, I used white paper coasters I have collected from restaurants over time.
+To make the tags, I used white paper coasters I’ve collected from restaurants over time.
 But, you could easily just use heavy white cardstock.

-I have a set of large number rubber stamps, and I stamped a 31 in black ink on each coaster.
+Using a set of large number rubber stamps, I stamped a 31 in black ink on each coaster.

 halloween “not too spooky” table centerpiece